thanos compact command applies the compaction procedure of the Prometheus 2.0 storage engine to block data stored in object storage.

 There’s also a case when you might want to disable downsampling at all with

-debug.disable-downsampling.
+--downsampling.disable.
 You might want to do it when you know for sure that you are not going to request long ranges of data (obviously, because without downsampling those requests are going to be much much more expensive than with it).
-A valid example of that case if when you only care about the last couple of weeks of your data or use it only for alerting, but if it’s your case - you also need to ask yourself if you want to introduce Thanos at all instead of vanilla Prometheus?
+A valid example of that case is when you only care about the last couple weeks of your data or use it only for alerting, but if that’s your case - you also need to ask yourself if you want to introduce Thanos at all instead of just vanilla Prometheus?

 Ideally, you will have equal retention set (or no retention at all) to all resolutions which allow both “zoom in” capabilities as well as performant long ranges queries.
 Since object storages are usually quite cheap, storage size might not matter that much, unless your goal with thanos is somewhat very specific and you know exactly what you’re doing.